Vnukovo Airlines Flight 2806: Further flight

 Three hours into the flight, the aircraft was low on fuel, and it became clear to the crew that an immediate landing was necessary.
 The nearest airport was Prince Mohammad bin Abdulaziz International Airport in the Saudi city of Medina.
 The crew used auxiliary onboard GPS data and the onboard computer, as they had no navigation charts of the area.
 The authorities of Saudi Arabia also did not want to deal with the terrorists and refused the plane's request to land.
 Moreover, Medina is a holy city for Muslims, and non-Muslim presence is strictly prohibited.
 Air traffic controllers threatened to shoot down the Tu-154 with air defense fighters if it did not immediately leave Saudi airspace.
 The commander and navigator managed to explain that there were no other options for landing, and if the plane crashed, the responsibility would fall on the Saudi aviation authorities.
-The controller again refused landing permission, but the crew miraculously landed at the unfamiliar airport.
+The controller finally gave in, and the crew miraculously landed at the unfamiliar airport.
 The airport is in a mountainous area with complex approaches, and none of the pilots had ever been there.
 Nevertheless, at 18:20 Moscow time, the Tu-154 successfully landed in Medina.
-There were 1.5 tons of kerosene left in the tanks, enough for another 10-12 minutes of flight.
+There were 1.5 tons of kerosene left in the tanks, enough for another 10–12 minutes of flight.